Azure Serial Console for Linux

 Scroll down to the Support + troubleshooting section and select Serial console.
 A new pane with the serial console opens and starts the connection.

 The serial console requires a local user with a configured password.
-VMs configured only with an SSH public key won't be able to sign in to the serial console.
+VMs or virtual machine scale sets configured only with an SSH public key won't be able to sign in to the serial console.
 To create a local user with a password, use the VMAccess Extension, which is available in the portal by selecting Reset password in the Azure portal, and create a local user with a password.
 You can also reset the administrator password in your account by using GRUB to boot into single user mode.

-Serial console Linux distribution availability
+Serial Console Linux distribution availability

 For the serial console to function properly, the guest operating system must be configured to read and write console messages to the serial port.
 Most Endorsed Azure Linux distributions have the serial console configured by default.
 Selecting Serial console in the Support + troubleshooting section of the Azure portal provides access to the serial console.